kkai/web-source/content/publications.md

 [_Aromacue-a scent toolkit to cope with stress using the 4-7-8 breathing method_](/papers/pdf/lin2020aromacue.pdf).
 Lin, Zilan and Kunze, Kai and Ueki, Atsuro and Inakage, Masa.
 Proceedings of the Fourteenth International Conference on Tangible, Embedded, and Embodied Interaction.
 2020.
 [Bibtex](/papers/bib/lin2020aromacue.bib).

 ***
 [_Genvibe: exploration of interactive generation of personal vibrotactile patterns_](/papers/pdf/pescara2020genvibe.pdf).
 Pescara, Erik and Dreschner, Florian and Marky, Karola and Kunze, Kai and Beigl, Michael.
-Proceedings of the Augmented Humans International Conference, 1-9.
+Proceedings of the Augmented Humans International Conference.
 2020.
 [Bibtex](/papers/bib/pescara2020genvibe.bib).

 ***
 [_Collaborative learning \\& co-creation in XR_](/papers/pdf/vasilchenko2020collaborative.pdf).
 Vasilchenko, Anna and Li, Jie and Ryskeldiev, Bektur and Sarcar, Sayan and Ochiai, Yoichi and Kunze, Kai and Radu, Iulian.
 Extended Abstracts of the 2020 CHI Conference on Human Factors in Computing Systems.
 2020.
 [Bibtex](/papers/bib/vasilchenko2020collaborative.bib).
 [Mp3 summary](/audio/mp3s/vasilchenko2020collaborative.mp3).